Artemeey/bench-runtime-windows-vs-wsl/README.md

 See the more advanced tests with real-world scenario simulations below.

+## Test results

+Main conclusion: processes that continuously and intensively work with project files should run as close as possible to the filesystem where the project is located.

+If the project is located on `C:/`, such processes are better run directly on Windows.
+Running them from Docker through a mounted Windows directory can cause severe performance degradation.

+WSL can speed up repeated operations after the filesystem cache has warmed up, but after every WSL start or restart, the first pass over the files can become slow again.

 ## Why should you not run a Docker process that works with many files on Windows `C:/` outside WSL?

 You can and should use Docker on Windows, but you must make sure that the process and the files it works with are located in the same filesystem.

 It is important to understand that this is not a bug and not a WSL configuration issue.
 In most cases, the root cause is an incorrect filesystem workflow model.
 This is especially common with Docker on Windows: mounting volumes from the